Rapid Test Cartridges for LAL, Gram ID & Beta-D-Glucan Detection Assays

 Traditional endotoxin testing has long had pain points, including long turnaround times, extensive training, and multiple steps for assay preparation.
-To make matters worse, an invalid test result can potentially cripple your manufacturing timelines.
+To make matters worse, an invalid LAL test result can potentially cripple your manufacturing timelines.

-All of our highly flexible rapid testing platforms utilize our FDA-licensed cartridges as well as a variety of non-regulated cartridges for simple, 15-minute testing.
+All of our highly flexible rapid LAL testing platforms utilize our FDA-licensed LAL cartridges as well as a variety of non-regulated cartridges for simple, 15-minute testing.
 The cartridges are pre-loaded with all of the reagents required to perform an LAL test, eliminating preparation of multiple reagents and reducing the opportunity for technician error.

 FDA-Licensed LAL Cartridges

 Our LAL test cartridges use existing FDA-licensed Endosafe chromogenic LAL reagent to measure color intensity directly related to the endotoxin concentration in a sample.

 - Real-time quantitative endotoxin analysis in 15 minutes

 - Licensed by the FDA in 2006 for in-process and final product release testing

 Our Gram ID cartridge technology is a rapid assay that measures differences in the cell walls of microbial isolates.
 As a stain-free assay, the Gram ID cartridge eliminates procedure variability that occurs in traditional Gram stain determination.